garethgeorge/backrest/README.md

 Backrest is accessible from a web browser.
 By default it binds to `127.0.0.1:9898` and can be accessed at `http://localhost:9898`.
 Change the port with the `BACKREST_PORT` environment variable e.g. `BACKREST_PORT=0.0.0.0:9898 backrest` to listen on all network interfaces.
 On first startup backrest will prompt you to create a default username and password, this can be changed later in the settings page.

 > [!Note]
-> Backrest installs a specific restic version to ensure that the version of restic matches the version Backrest is tested against.
+> Backrest installs a specific restic version to ensure that the restic dependency matches backrest.
 This provides the best guarantees for stability.
 If you wish to use a different version of restic OR if you would prefer to install restic manually you may do so by setting the `BACKREST_RESTIC_COMMAND` environment variable to the path of the restic binary you wish to use.

 ## Running with Docker Compose